code-disaster/libsdlang/README.md

 With less than 1.000 lines of code, the generated code is very compact, and has no external dependencies.

 The library doesn't allocate *any* memory.
-By default, it only uses a few hundred bytes of stack memory to store state and buffer parser input.
+By default, it only uses a few hundred bytes of stack memory to store state and buffer input.
 You can predefine `SDLANG_PARSE_BUFFERSIZE` to increase the buffer size, which is probably only required when using large literals or string values.

 The parser uses a small stack frame for parsing nested SDLang blocks.
 Stack size can be changed by predefining `SDLANG_PARSE_STACKSIZE`.

+The stack frame **does not grow** - the parser will generate a `sdlang_report_error()` call when full, but `SDLANG_ASSERT()` or crash on an overflow.

+> I'd like to stop the parser in such scenario, but didn't yet find a clean way to do so.